 Some work involving RG 2 agents must be done in CL2 facilities using some CL3 practices.
 A Lawson Biosafety Officer will help to perform a risk assessment on biohazardous material that may require this containment level.
-The follow measures, in addition to CL2 requirements, are to be followed.
+The following measures, in addition to CL2 requirements, are to be followed.

-1. There must be a program in place (with appropriate authority to oversee safety and containment practices) for the management of biological safety issues.

-- 2. General operational protocols must be supplemented with protocols similar to each project in progress. - 3.
+- 1. There must be a program in place (with appropriate authority to oversee safety and containment practices) for the management of biological safety issues. - 2.
+General operational protocols must be supplemented with protocols similar to each project in progress. - 3.
 Personnel must have demonstrated proficiency in microbiological practices and techniques. - 4.
 Infectious agents should be stored inside the containment laboratory; agents stored outside of the containment laboratory must be in leak proof containers in a restricted area; emergency response procedures must take into account the existence of infectious agents that are stored outside of the containment area. - 5.
-Personnel entering the containment laboratory must remove street clothing and change into dedicated laboratory clothing and shoes.
-Dedicated laboratory clothing and shoes must be removed before leaving the containment laboratory in a manner that minimizes any contamination of the skin with the potentially contaminated dedicated laboratory clothing.
-The use of full coverage protective clothing (i.e., completely covering all street clothing) is an acceptable alternative.
-When a known or suspected exposure may have occurred, all clothing, including street clothing, requires appropriate decontamination. - 6.
-If an additional layer of protective clothing (e.g. solid-front gowns with tight fitting wrists, gloves, respiratory protection) is worn over laboratory clothing when handling infectious materials, it should be removed after completion of work (e.g. dedicated for use at the BSC). - 7.
-Centrifugation of infectious materials must be carried out in closed containers placed in sealed safety cups or rotors that are unloaded in a BSC. - It is recommended that all activities with infectious materials are conducted in a BSC.
+Personnel entering the containment laboratory must use full coverage protective clothing (i.e., completely covering all street clothing).
+When a known or suspected exposure may have occurred, all clothing, including street clothing, requires appropriate decontamination. - If an additional layer of protective clothing (e.g. solid-front gowns with tight fitting wrists, gloves, respiratory protection) is worn over laboratory clothing when handling infectious materials, it should be removed after completion of work (e.g. dedicated for use at the BSC).

+- 7. Centrifugation of infectious materials must be carried out in closed containers placed in sealed safety cups or rotors that are unloaded in a BSC. - 8.
+It is recommended that all activities with infectious materials are conducted in a BSC.
 If this is not possible, other primary containment devices in combination with personal protective clothing and equipment must be used. - 9.
 In the event of an emergency, exit protocols must be established whereby routine procedures might be bypassed; a reporting area must be identified where further steps must be taken (e.g. disinfecting footwear, changing, showering).